tranquilit/WAPT-Documentation/source/wapt-concept/index.rst

 and then installs the list of associated dependencies.

-They are stored in the web directory https://srvwapt.mydomain.lan/wapt-host/.
+*Unit* packages are stored in the web directory https://srvwapt.mydomain.lan/wapt/.

+*Unit packages* are not explicitly assigned to the host (i.e. as dependencies in the *host package*) but are implicitly taken into account by the WAPT agent dependency engine during the WAPT upgrade.

 .. note::

   If the computer is removed from an Organizational Unit, obsolete *unit* packages will be removed.

+.. _waptwua_packages:

 *waptwua* packages
 """"""""""""""""""